tower-rs/tower/guides/inventing-service.md

 ## "What if I told you..."

-Until now we've only talked about HTTP from the servers perspective.
-But our `Handler` trait actually fits HTTP clients as well.
+Until now, we've only talked about HTTP from the server's perspective.
+But, our `Handler` trait actually fits HTTP clients as well.
 One can imagine a client `Handler` that accepts some `Request` struct and asynchronously sends it to someone on the internet.
 Our `Timeout` wrapper is actually useful here as well.
-`JsonContentType` probably isn't since its not the clients job to set response headers.
+`JsonContentType` probably isn't, since it's not the clients job to set response headers.

 Since our `Handler` trait is useful for defining both servers and clients, `Handler` probably isn't an appropriate name anymore.
 A client doesn't handle an request, it sends it to a server and the server handles it.
-Lets instead call our trait `Service`:
+Let's instead call our trait `Service`:

 ```rust